wu87988622/ohara/docs/src/rest_interface.md

 ----------
 ### delete a streamApp jar

-Delete a streamApp jar by jarId which is not used in any pipeline of current worker cluster
+Delete a streamApp jar by jar name which is not used in any pipeline of current worker cluster

-*DELETE /v0/stream/jars/${id}*
+*DELETE /v0/stream/jars/${name}*

 **Example Response**